What is candidate screening?

 2. High volume management

-AI for candidate screening solves the problem high volume management.
+AI for candidate screening in recruitment solves the problem high volume management.
 It does this while computing a whole lot of data to make accurate decisions about which candidate to move forward to the next stage.

 By automating such a time-consuming task, recruiters can use their time in more valuable ways.